stephanemagnan/PS2-to-USB-Keyboard/README.md

 - Teensy 3.6 is a 3.3V logic microcontroller.
 5V power can be provided to the board's Vin pin, but Vusb to Vin connection on the back of the board must be severed.
 - you may not need an external power supply, but I had one set up wo I was using it.
 I did not test without.
 Your computer's USB port may provide sufficient amperage.

+Wiring:
-PIN gnd TO: pin 4 [gnd] on ps2 controllers 1 and 2, power supply ground PIN 23 TO: pin 2 [command] on ps2 controllers 1 and 2
+- PIN gnd TO: pin 4 [gnd] on ps2 controllers 1 and 2, power supply ground
+- PIN 23 TO: pin 2 [command] on ps2 controllers 1 and 2
-PIN 22 TO: pin 1 [data] on ps2 controller 1
+- PIN 22 TO: pin 1 [data] on ps2 controller 1
-PIN 21 TO: pin 2 [data] on ps2 controller 2 [connect to 3.3V if only using one controller] PIN 29 TO: pin 6 [attention] on ps2 controllers 1 and 2
+- PIN 21 TO: pin 2 [data] on ps2 controller 2 [connect to 3.3V if only using one controller]
+- PIN 29 TO: pin 6 [attention] on ps2 controllers 1 and 2
-PIN 30 TO: pin 7 [clock] on ps2 controllers 1 and 2
+- PIN 30 TO: pin 7 [clock] on ps2 controllers 1 and 2
-PIN Vin TO: 5V external supply
+- PIN Vin TO: 5V external supply
-PIN 3.3V TO: pin 5 [power] on ps2 controllers 1 and 2
+- PIN 3.3V TO: pin 5 [power] on ps2 controllers 1 and 2

 /****************** INSTALLATION INSTRUCTIONS *****************/